 Is home girl really going to talk about Greek football?
 Help us.

-Growing up in America, football was a sport in which I held NFL season tickets, and soccer was an unknown sport with a black-and-white ball.
+Growing up in America, football was a sport in which I held season tickets, and soccer was an unknown sport with a black-and-white ball.

-I then did an extensive European trek in winter 1997 and reprogrammed myself to say ‘football’ — a word that the rest of the world recognizes as not just a game, but a religion by which some fans literally live or die with impassioned fervor.
+I then did an extensive European trek in winter 1997 and reprogrammed myself to say ‘football’ — a word that the rest of the world recognizes as not just a game, but a religion by which some fans literally live or die with fervor.

 My first fervor

-My limited Greek language skills prevented me from saying Panathinaikos the first year, so I just called them the green team, much like I called Olympiakos the red team.
+My limited Greek language skills prevented me from saying Panathinaikos the first year, so I just called them the green team, much as I called Olympiakos the red team.
 Weak, I know.
-Football slowly forced its way into my life over the years, as most of my friends are men, though I have no loyalty to any team, cannot quote hard stats and have never painted my face.
-My association with the three-leaf clover is accidental.
+Football slowly forced its way into my life over the years because most of my friends are men, though I have no loyalty to any team, cannot quote hard stats and have never painted my face.
+I’ve also lived in PAO neighborhoods, which I figured out by reading graffiti and listening to men scream and swear at televisions on balconies.

 Tinos had two tickets to see Panathinaikos vs. Aris at the stadium on Alexandras, and I volunteered to go since his buddies had previous commitments, and he didn’t want to go alone.
 For me, it was the day I realized I owned nothing green and coins could be weapons.
 For him, it was a chance to see a team he loved and recapture a childhood spent attending games with his grandfather.